Economy of New Zealand: Finance company collapses (2006–2012)

-Uncertainty began to dominate the global financial and economic environment.
-Business and consumer confidence in New Zealand plummeted as dozens of finance companies collapsed.
+During the 2008 financial crisis, business and consumer confidence in New Zealand plummeted as dozens of finance companies collapsed.
 To try and stop a flight of funds from New Zealand institutions to those in Australia, the Government established the Crown Retail Deposit Guarantee Scheme to cover depositors funds in the event that a bank or finance company went broke.
 This protected some investors but nevertheless, at least 67 finance companies collapsed within a short period of time.
 The largest of these was South Canterbury Finance which cost taxpayers NZ$1.58 billion when the company collapsed in August 2010.
 The directors of many of these finance companies were subsequently investigated for fraud and some high-profile directors went to prison.

 In an attempt to stimulate the economy, the Reserve Bank lowered the Official Cash Rate (OCR) from a high of 8.25% (July 2008) to an all-time low of 2.5% at the end of April 2009.